demisto/content/Packs/ExtFilter/Scripts/ExtFilter/README.md

 ----
 ### Operator: `abort`
 <details><summary>
 Raises an exception and exit with the value filtered at the operator.
-This operator is available for debugging.
+This operator is available for troubleshooting and debugging.
 </summary><p>

 > **Filter Format**: `dict[str,Any]`